-We address the artistic and technical aspects of design in the full 12-month course at Rowden and cover many of the fundamental principles in our 6-month course as well.
-A background in design is not necessary, nor is a creative skillset.
-Our courses help each student’s unique individual design expression.
-It’s not about qualifications or prior experience; it is about attitude and application.
+We address the artistic and technical design principles in the full 12-month course at Rowden and cover some of the fundamental principles in our 6-month course.
+A background in design is not necessary, nor is a creative flair.
+Our courses help each student uncover their unique individual design expression.
+It’s not about qualifications or prior experience but about attitude and application.

-‘all drawing is, is looking at something very, very hard.
+“All drawing is, is looking at something very, very hard.
 The quality of the drawing doesn’t matter so much and will come with practice.
 What matters is the process of looking, building a visual vocabulary of shapes.
-Suddenly you will start to see … unless you have something in your seen, felt or visual memory, when it comes to design you have little unique inspiration to draw upon’.
+Suddenly you will start to see … unless you have something in your seen, felt or visual memory, when it comes to design you have little unique inspiration to draw upon.”

-computer aided design
+Computer aided design

 At Rowden, we teach RhinoCAD.
 Its balance of a shallow learning curve with simple licensing makes it an excellent choice for the fine furniture maker.
 Its use in cutting-edge design is also well established with the likes of Waywood Furniture, Joseph Walsh Furniture, Foster + Partners and McLaren, all prominent users.
 We intensively explore the opportunities and pitfalls in designing on a screen with students and, as always, assume no prior experience in the medium.
 The Rhino interface shares close similarities to other software such as AutoCAD and SolidWorks for those that have used other programs.

 Being adept in CAD is another valuable tool for designer/makers.
 Therefore it should not be an afterthought, and if you are to approach it, it should be with a professional software package and professional, furniture-focused tuition.